Fair Tax Plan, Its Pros, Cons and Effect

 The Fair Tax Plan is a sales tax proposal to replace the current U.S. income tax structure.
 It abolishes all federal personal and corporate income taxes.
 It also ends all taxes on gifts, estates, capital gains, alternative minimums, Social Security, Medicare, and self-employment.

-The plan replaces them with a federal retail sales tax of 23 percent to be administered by state sales tax authorities.
+The plan replaces them with a federal retail sales tax of 23% to be administered by state sales tax authorities.
 The sales tax would not apply to imports, commodities used to produce other products, or used goods.

 A group known as Americans for Fair Taxation developed the Fair Tax Act of 2003.
 It would require the repeal of the 16th Amendment.
 It would disband and defund the Internal Revenue Service.

-A 23 percent sales tax is regressive because it impacts the poor the most.
+A 23% sales tax is regressive because it impacts the poor the most.
 To make it more progressive, the Fair Tax Act proposes that all Americans receive a monthly “prebate."
-The prebate would be equal to the 23 percent tax on the monthly cost of living at the poverty level.
+The prebate would be equal to the 23% tax on the monthly cost of living at the poverty level.
 According to the Department of Health and Human Services, the poverty level for a family of four was $24,600 in 2018.
-The prebate would total $5,658 a year, or 0.023 times $24,600.
+The prebate would total $5,658 a year or 0.023 times $24,600.

 The most obvious advantage is the elimination of the annual income tax headache and cost of tax preparers.
 Government spending would be reduced by eliminating the IRS.

-Proponents also argue that, since workers would keep 100 percent of their wages, the increased consumer spending would lead to an increase in gross domestic product, jobs, productivity, and wages.
+Proponents also argue that, since workers would keep 100% of their wages, the increased consumer spending would lead to an increase in gross domestic product, jobs, productivity, and wages.

 Studies That Support the Fair Tax

-The Beacon Hill Institute calculated that the base for the Fair Tax would be 81 percent of 2007 GDP, or $11.2 trillion.
-A 23 percent sales tax would collect $2.6 trillion, which is $358 billion more than the income tax that it would replace.
+The Beacon Hill Institute calculated that the base for the Fair Tax would be 81% of 2007 gross domestic product or $11.2 trillion.
+A 23% sales tax would collect $2.6 trillion, which is $358 billion more than the income tax that it would replace.

 The study also uses a model that shows:

-- Consumption drops slightly in the first two years (0.6 percent and 0.8 percent) but is 6 percent higher by year 25.
-Spending is fueled by an average 1.7 percent increase in disposable income.
+- Consumption drops slightly in the first two years (0.6% and 0.8%) but is 6% higher by year 25.
+Spending is fueled by an average 1.7% increase in disposable income.

 The Fair Tax is unfair to those not earning an income, such as seniors.
 For the first generation of seniors, it would especially unfair as they paid income taxes all their lives and would have to start paying higher sales taxes as well.
 The advantage for seniors is that they wouldn't have to pay taxes on their withdrawals from savings.